SimMarkt/PyComInt/README.md

 1. Configure the project using the YAML files located in the `config/` directory.
 2. Run `pci_main.py` for a standard multi-threaded data transfer operation.
 3. Optionally, set up `pci_main_ws.py` as a Windows service for seamless background execution.
+4. The code furthermore creates a log file `PyComInt.log` for debugging and monitoring.

 ---